-People from the Victorian era imagined all sorts of modern technology such as submarines, space travel and aircrafts.
-However their fantasies looked very different from how these technologies have developed in reality.
+People from the Victorian era imagined all sorts of modern technology such as submarines, space travel, and aircraft.
+However, their fantasies looked very different from how these technologies have developed in reality.
 The emphasis on steam references a world that may have been completely built on steam power.
 It is this idea of reimagining the present or future as the Victorians would have - often with a dystopian mindset - that is at the core of steampunk.

-The steampunk ethos is vaguely interpreted to emphasise human capability and the value of invention and ingenuity.
+The steampunk ethos is vaguely interpreted to emphasize human capability and the value of invention and ingenuity.
 Some punk-like anti-establishment ideals can also be attached to the genre.